wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2023-03.x Release Notes

 * **Alert Notifications Update**: If your **PagerDuty** [alert target](webhooks_alert_notification.html) is integrated with Slack, the alert notifications in Slack are now more extensive.
-They now show the complete alert notification summary, which can be up to 1,000 characters.
+They show the complete alert notification summary, which can be up to 1,000 characters.

 ## 2023-02.x Release Notes